MikeLockz/rimble-storefront/README.md

 ## 💫 Deploy

 All commits to any branch will autodeploy via netlify.
 To deploy to production, merge branches onto the `main` branch.

+## Upgrading rimble-ui or other rimble source library

+We have to use 2 copies of any library on the storefront: one copy is used via npm and is used to generate all the components and styles.
+The second copy is used specifically by a Gatsby plugin to get the metadata from the original source code that generates the prop tables.

+**You will need to update the source for rimble-ui in 2 places:**

+1. Open termainl in the root of the repo and `git checkout -b "bump-rimble-ui-0-xx-x"`

+### 1. Upgrade npm package

+1. In your source editor open up `package.json` from the root of the repo
+2. Look for "rimble-ui" under **dependencies**
+3. Change the semver number to the desired package number like `"rimble-ui:" 0.xx.x`
+4. Save changes to `package.json`

+### 2. Upgrade library source

+1. Open a new terminal at the root of the repo and then navigate to /src/library/rimble-ui like `cd src/library/rimble-ui`
+2. Use git to pull latest from the `master` branch like `git checkout master && git pull` **You should get a git change to the sub-module from the `rimble-storefront` repo**

+### 3. Commit and push changes

+1. Commit the sub-module change and the package.json change and push up like `git commit -am "Bumped rimble-ui to 0.xx.x" && git push`